 A VA that can actually be trusted to do the buying for you is hard to find.

-Some sellers are never going to feel comfortable with this.
+Some sellers will never feel comfortable with this.

 If you can’t do this, are you able to commit the time to check the leads each day and act on them?

-You should have at least 30 minutes each day you have a list provided to inspect and purchase leads.
+You should spend at least 30 minutes each day.
+You have a list provided to inspect and purchase leads.

 Alternatives to Hiring Your Own VA

-If you answered the questions above with anything other than “Yes,” you may want to consider an alternative approach before you dive into hiring your own VA.
+If you answered the questions above with anything other than “Yes,” consider an alternative approach before you dive into hiring your own VA.